 I personally don’t like nor do I use the word “sucks” but in this case, there is no other way to talk about cancer.
 It’s all very raw right now.

 My mom had multiple bouts with this horrendous illness.
 It robbed her of her life piece-by-piece.
-I was jealous of other mother/child relationships because our relationship became 90% talking about her medical condition.
+I was jealous of other mothers/child relationships because our relationship became 90% talking about her medical condition.
 And I don’t blame her – it’s just how her life was.

 It’s not fair.
 She didn’t deserve any of this.
 And there was nothing I could do to stop it.
 Nothing.